Managing a high output stoma in IBD

 An oral rehydration solution is an isotonic fluid which has a similar salt and sugar concentration to our body.
 Our bowel can absorb this fluid better which helps you stay hydrated when you have a high output stoma.

 Try to sip on oral rehydration solution throughout the day (away from meal times), and limit “other fluids” to 2-3 cups per day.
-“Other fluids” are all usual fluids Including water, mineral water, tea, coffee, soft drinks, juice, alcohol and milky drinks.
+“Other fluids” are all usual fluids including water, mineral water, tea, coffee, soft drinks, juice, alcohol and milky drinks as these are not absorbed as effectively.
 You can purchase oral rehydration solutions from a pharmacy and make these up to a double strength or make your own at home (see recipe below).

 Oral Rehydration Solution Recipes: